postsharp/Metalama.Documentation/content/conceptual/aspects/templates/auxilliary-templates.md

 ### Example: invoking a generic template

 The following aspect implements the `Equals` method by comparing all fields or automatic properties.
 For the sake of the exercise, we want to call the `EqualityComparer<T>.Default.Equals` method with the proper value of `T` for each field or property.
-This is achieved by use of an auxiliary template and the <xref:Metalama.Framework.Aspects.meta.InvokeTemplate*?text=meta.InvokeTemplate> method.
+This is achieved by the use of an auxiliary template and the <xref:Metalama.Framework.Aspects.meta.InvokeTemplate*?text=meta.InvokeTemplate> method.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/AuxiliaryTemplate_StructurallyComparable.cs]

-## Encapsulating a template invocation invocation as a delegate
+## Encapsulating a template invocation as a delegate

 Calls to auxiliary templates can be encapsulated into an object of type <xref:Metalama.Framework.Aspects.TemplateInvocation>, similar to the encapsulation of a method call into a delegate.
 The <xref:Metalama.Framework.Aspects.TemplateInvocation> can be passed as an argument to another auxiliary template and invoked by the <xref:Metalama.Framework.Aspects.meta.InvokeTemplate*?text=meta.InvokeTemplate> method.